Student Handbook

 Positive Behavior Intervention Support (PBIS)

 PBIS is a program that is based upon positive expectations for student behavior.
-The model being used at
+We are Patriot Proud to be inspiring our students by establishing the 7 habits from Stephen Covey’s The 7 Habits of Highly Effective Teens.

 PBIS Student Incentive Programs

 MJH promotes random acts of kindness and goodwill throughout the campus.
-Students are given Patriot Bucks by teachers and staff who witness students exhibiting aspects of the FISH Philosophy.
+Students are given Patriot Bucks by teachers and staff who witness students exhibiting positive behaviors.
 We at MJH believe that kindness blossoms into even more kindness and that learning to put others before self is an invaluable virtue.
-When a student has collected “bucks,” he/she can exchange them for a well-deserved rewards.
-Rewards include turning in five bucks for ice cream at lunch, discount on smoothies from the PTA or admittance into home football and basketball games.
+When a student has collected “bucks,” he/she can exchange them for a well-deserved reward.
+Rewards include turning in five bucks for ice cream at lunch, discount on smoothies or milkshakes from the PTA or admittance into home football and basketball games.
 Other redemption methods may be added later in the year.

 PATRIOTS OF THE MONTH